 Tabatha begins her first term on the Board of Directors and will serve in the position of Administrative Assistant.
 She is a Personal Lines Account Manager at Insurance Network in Battle Creek and has worked in the insurance industry for the past six years.
 She loves her job, and especially enjoys helping people with their finances.
 Tabby is the proud mother of a son and a daughter who are both members of the LGBTQ+ community, and she continues to be a forceful advocate for each of them.
 She has been an elementary school substitute teacher, an active member of the Post Elementary School PTA, and is very passionate about being a voice for those who are too afraid to stand up for themselves.
 Tabatha’s favorite hobby is photography, and in her spare time enjoys taking nature and portrait photos with her son.

-Lori Smith is a first-year Board member and a native of Battle Creek.
+Lori Smith is a second-year Board member and a native of Battle Creek.
 As a woman born with a physical disability, Lori has been a forceful advocate for herself and for the disability community.
 She has served as a chairperson for the Regional Interagency Consumer Committee – a local grassroots group that is funded and supported by the Michigan Developmental Disabilities Council.
 She has also worked as an Outreach Advocate for Disability Network Southwest Michigan – a center for independent living in Kalamazoo.
 Lori received an Associate of Arts degree in Communication from Kellogg Community College and a Bachelor of Arts degree in Family Life Education from Spring Arbor University.
-She enjoys singing and listening to rock music, laughing with close friends, and spending time with her service dog, Omar.
+She enjoys singing and listening to rock music, and laughing with close friends.